serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 ```

 This container is based on the official [php image](https://hub.docker.com/\_/php/).
-To make the php `mail` function work, I also setup `msmtp` and configure php to use it.
+To make the php `mail` function work, I also set up `msmtp` and configure php to use it.
 The example of the msmtp configuration file is [here](/scaleway-docker/msmtprc).

 On Scaleway by default SMTP ports are disabled.
 To make emails work, it is necessary to configure the security group (switch "Block SMTP" from On to Off).
 After changing the security group, server should be rebooted (stop / run via Archive option or Hard reboot).